Short Stirling: Operational history

 In July 1940, the first production Stirling departed Rochester; in August 1940, it was delivered to No. 7 Squadron at RAF Leeming, North Yorkshire.
 Following a four-month working-up period in which crews adapted to operating the type, the Stirling attained operational status in January 1941.
 On the night of 10/11 February 1941, the first operational combat mission was performed, flown by the first three Stirlings, against fuel storage tanks at Vlaardingen near Rotterdam, in the Netherlands, all but two bombers were deployed during the mission, which was considered to have run smoothly.
 By the end of 1941, more than 150 Stirlings had been completed and three RAF squadrons had been equipped with it.
-Stirlings flew on day and night bombing operations and had been found to be most capable of standing up to enemy interceptor aircraft by using a sweeping combination of fighters and bombers, a tactic which became known as the Circus offensive.
+Stirlings flew on day and night bombing operations and had been found to be most capable of standing up to enemy interceptor aircraft by using a sweeping combination of fighters and bombers, in what was known as "Circus" operations.

 From late 1941, the Stirling played a pioneering role in the formation of the RAF's Pathfinder squadrons, specialist navigation and target-finding squadrons to assist Main Force squadrons.
 From the spring of 1942, the number of Stirlings in service began to increase.
 From May 1943, raids on Germany were often conducted using over a hundred Stirling bombers at a time.
 Stirlings were amongst the RAF bombers used during the first 1,000 bomber raid against Cologne.
 Norris observed that, by 1942, the type had "given plenty of punishment to the Germans and was also proving that it could itself take punishment to an incredible extent".
 There were several incidents in which damaged aircraft, such as one Stirling which suffered a head-on collision with a Messerschmitt Bf 109 fighter over Hamburg, were able to return to base.

-Despite the "disappointing performance" at maximum altitude, Stirling pilots were delighted to discover that, due to the thick wing, they could out-turn the Ju 88 and Bf 110 nightfighters they faced.
+Despite the "disappointing performance" at maximum altitude, Stirling pilots were delighted to discover that, due to the thick wing, they could out-turn the Junkers Ju 88 and Messerschmitt Bf 110 nightfighters they faced.
 Its handling was much better than that of the Halifax and some preferred it to the Lancaster.
 Based on its flight characteristics, Flt Lt Murray Peden (RCAF) of No. 214 Squadron RAF described the Stirling as "one of the finest aircraft ever built".
 A consequence of the thick wing was a low ceiling; many missions were flown as low as 12,000 ft.
 This was a disadvantage if crews were attacking Italy and had to fly through (rather than "over") the Alps.
 When Stirlings were on operations with other RAF bombers which could fly higher, the Luftwaffe concentrated on the Stirlings.
 Within five months of being introduced, 67 out of 84 aircraft had been lost to enemy action or written off after crashes.